Lab Director: John Paul Minda

 Current Graduate Students:

-Emily is a third year Ph.D. student.
+Emily is a fourth year Ph.D. student.
 Her research focuses on the effects that environmental, situational, and individual factors can have on cognition.
 As a master’s student, Emily investigated the effects of background noise on creativity and cognitive flexibility.
 Currently, she is exploring the effects of mindfulness meditation on decision making, attentional focus, and category learning.
 Emily is also interested in how mindfulness meditation may be applied in the workplace.

 Ana Ruiz Pardo – Curriculum Vitae

-Ana is a first year Ph.D. graduate student in Cognitive Psychology.
+Ana is a second year Ph.D. graduate student in Cognitive Psychology.
 As a master’s student, Ana investigated social media use and its effects on sustained attention.
 She is currently investigating how smartphone use effects cognition (e.g. sustained attention, working memory, etc.).
 Her present research aims to replicate current findings in the literature (e.g. Ward et al, 2017) and then extend these findings to other cognitive domains.